open5e/open5e/source/combat/mounted-combat.rst

 attack and devour a badly injured foe, or otherwise act against your wishes.

-In either case, if the mount provokes an opportunity attack while you’re on it, the attacker can target you or the mount.
+In either case, if the mount provokes an opportunity attack while you're on it, the attacker can target you or the mount.